- Last updated:

-The draft master plan will guide the development of formal and informal sport, leisure and recreation activities, catering for current and future growth and trends in sport and recreation activities.
+The master plan will guide the development of formal and informal sport, leisure and recreation activities, catering for current and future growth and trends in sport and recreation activities.
 Development will be staged in-line with budget availability.

 This facility will encourage the community to be involved in active sports, outdoor recreation, healthy living and community events.

-The draft plan includes:
+The master plan includes: